smartlab-network/open-biohit-plus/docs/troubleshooting.rst

 ---------------------------

 A package similar to open-biohit must be created with similar pipettor functions.
 Mock pipettor should also be consdiered to allow virtual testing.
-Clone the open-biohit-plus package and change import in pipettor_plus.py file in biohit_pipettor_plus.pipettor_plus folder.
-Change pyproject.toml and spec file accordingly Make sure python in use matches the bit version of dll file
+Clone the open-biohit-plus package and change import in pipettor_plus.py file.
+Change pyproject.toml and spec file accordingly.
+Make sure python in use matches the bit version of dll file

 Go through the documentation of `open-biohit (biohit-pipettor-python) <https://umg-pharma-lab-automation.pages.gwdg.de/biohit-pipettor-python/>`_